Dear colleagues,

 Thank you for choosing our widgets for the U.S. elections.
 Here, we answer possible questions about the usage of our products.

-TABLE OF CONTENTS
+TABLE OF CONTENT

 I. Before the Election: Election Campaigns – Polls